GENERAL REGULATIONS ON STUDENT CONDUCT AND DISCIPLINARY SANCTIONS

 - The appropriate academic dean will review the appeal, perform whatever investigation is deemed necessary, discuss the issues with the student, and make a decision.
 The academic dean will have ten (10) business days to respond.

-- Should the student after following the above procedure feel that circumstances warrant further appeal, the student may appeal in writing to the Vice President for Academic Affairs within five (5) business days of the academic deans’s decision notification.
+- Should the student after following the above procedure feel that circumstances warrant further appeal, the student may appeal in writing to the Vice President for Academic Affairs within five (5) business days of the academic dean’s decision notification.

 - The Vice President for Academic Affairs will review the merits of the case, conduct any investigation deemed necessary, and will notify the student, the instructor, and the appropriate academic dean in writing of the response of the appeal within ten (10) business days.
 The decision of the Vice President for Academic Affairs is final.